CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/SYS.2.2.2 Clients under Windows 8.1.md

 ### 2 4 Impairment of software functions due to compatibility issues

-Software that was successfully run on previous versions of Windows does not have to work with a current version of the operating system.
+Software that has been successfully run on previous versions of Windows does not have to work with a current version of the operating system.
 Possible causes are new security features or operating system features, as well as the omission of functionalities or services.
 As a result, the software can not be used or only with restrictions.
 For example, new versions of Windows can cause the activation of new security features to cause compatibility issues.
 Examples include User Account Control (UAC) or 64-bit versions of the Kernel Patch Guard operating system, and the need for signed drivers.
 For newer versions of Windows but also eliminated functionality.
 An example of this is the omission of the GINA login component in newer versions of Windows, the z.
 B. was used by some fingerprint readers.

 ### 2 5 Incorrect administration or use of devices and systems